HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.txt

 This hack does not make use of the skill system, but there are some skills which carry over from Echoes.

-- Fighter: Shove - Allows unit to push any moveable unit 1 space away.
+- Fighter/Hero: Shove - Allows unit to push any moveable unit 1 space away.
 - Axe infantry: Smite - Allows unit to push any moveable unit 2 spaces away.
 - Cavalier/Paladin/GoldKnight/Pegasus Knight/Falcoknight: Canto - Allows unit to spend their remaining movement points after taking non-combat actions.
 - Mage/Sage/Priestess/Celica: Swap - Allows unit to switch places with an ally.